ray-arnab/spa-seo-prerender/README.md

 The components in play here are:

 1. A SPA (this application built using Spring boot)
+	- This application is built using angularjs, where the necessary meta values are supplied using scoped variables.
 2. Prerender.io
 3. Apache Http Server